 This elk steak recipe combines soy sauce, ginger, garlic, and lemon juice to give your elk a nice bright flavor.
-It is recommended that you grill these steaks either medium or medium rare.
-As a lean meat, elk cooks faster than most meats.
+It is recommended that you grill these steaks either medium or medium-rare.
+As a lean meat, elk cooks faster than most meats and shouldn't be over-cooked.

 - 3 tablespoons/45 mL olive oil